OfficeDev/office-js-docs-pr/docs/design/pivot.md

 # Pivot component in Office UI Fabric

 Pivots provide quick navigation to frequently accessed content.
 Pivots allow for navigation between two or more content views.
-Text headers specify which content is in each section of the pivot.
-Content in each section of the pivot may belong to distinct content categories.
+Text headers specify which content is in each section of the Pivot.
+Content in each section of the Pivot may belong to distinct content categories.
 In Office Add-ins, use the Pivot control with tab styles.
 The tabs may use a combination of icons and text to communicate the type of content that tab contains.

 #### Example: Pivot in a task pane